Atagait/ns_utilities/README.md

-**I am no longer developing any of my NationStates-related projects.
-Any individual may fork this codebase under the terms of the GNU General Public License, v.
-3. Please see <http://www.gnu.org/licenses/> for details.**

-This is a repository for various one-off NationStates related python scripts.
-All scripts are written in Python 3 and are provided as-is under a GPLv3 license.
+This is a repository for various one-off NationStates related scripts.
+All scripts are provided as-is under the GPL v2.0 license (see LICENSE).

 # Endorsement Graph

 `generate_links.py` and `generate_links_from_dump.py`

 These scripts can be used to generate network graph datasets from a region's WA nations.
 It will generate a list of nodes and edges as CSV files that can quickly be imported into a program like [Gephi](http://gephi.org/).